data61/clkhash/docs/devops.rst

 architecture are then published (in Azure).

-The build pipeline is triggered for every pushes on the master branch, for every tagged commit with the tag starting with a `v`, and for every pushes part of a pull request.
-We are not building on every push and on pull requests not to build twice the same code.
-For every tagged commit, the build pipeline will also add the Azure tag `Automated` which may trigger automatically the release pipeline.
+The build pipeline is triggered for every pushes on the master branch, for every tagged commit, and for every pushes part of a pull request.
+We are not building on every push and pull requests not to build twice the same code.
+For every tagged commit, the build pipeline will also add the Azure tag `Automated` which will trigger automatically the release pipeline.

 The build pipeline does: